hrbrmstr/webr-localforage/index.md

 ---
 {
   "title": "🧪 Webr + LocalForage",
-   "description": "When you need to keep stuff around for a bit.", "og" : {
+   "description": "When you need to keep R stuff around for a bit.", "og" : {
     "site_name": "WebR Exeriments",
     "url": "https://rud.is/w/webr-localforage",
-    "description": "When you need to keep stuff around for a bit.", "image": {
+    "description": "When you need to keep R stuff around for a bit.", "image": {
       "url": "https://rud.is/w/webr-localforage/preview.png",
       "height": "836",